 Variations in Individual Clinics

-IVF is not an easy procedure to perform.
+The in-vitro fertilization process is not an easy procedure to perform.
 Your provider must know how to carefully extract gametes, how to safely grow the embryo, how to implant the embryo to maximize the chances of growth, and how to address other health issues.
 For example, if you have a hormonal imbalance, your doctor must carefully assess the quantities of each hormone you need to sustain the pregnancy.
 And if your doctor opts to administer drugs to increase egg production prior to IVF, he or she must balance the benefits of producing multiple eggs with the risks of overstimulating your follicles.

 It's no wonder, then, that there is a huge continuum of success across reproductive clinics.
 Some have hardly any success with IVF at all, while others boast rates significantly higher than national averages.
 Statistics are not a guarantee of success, and cannot predict the outcome in your case.
 Nevertheless, the more experienced your provider is, and the higher his or her success rate, the more likely it is that you will become a parent through IVF.